yunge20/eus-user-manual/src/user_manual.md

 - Rasterize data generation: based on the scene and camera, use the FF engine to generate instance, normal, and depth maps

-- Render data generation: based on the scene and camera, use the Vray engine to generate rgb images
+- Render data generation: based on the scene and camera, use the path tracer renderer to generate rgb images

 - Information extraction (Structure): extract scene or camera information to an output json file